 MBBS, FACRRM, MMed (Skin Cancer), EM Cert.
 (ACEM), Prof Cert. of Skin Cancer Surgery, Advanced Cert.
 Skin Cancer Surgery

 Farrukh is a Proceduralist and dedicated skin cancer doctor.
 He has completed his advanced surgical training at the Austin Hospital and Certificate in Emergency Medicine from Ballarat.
-His major expertise is skin cancers management and cosmetic skin excisions involving the face, nose, ears, lip and hands.
+He is an Accredited Skin Cancer Doctor with experience and expertise on skin cancer management and cosmetic skin excisions involving the face, nose, ears, lip and hands.
 Farrukh is a Member of the Skin Cancer College of Australasia (SCCA).
 He also has a special interest in emergency medicine.

 Farrukh lives locally with his family and is fluent in English, Urdu, Hindi and Punjabi.
 He enjoys playing cricket on weekends.

 Nick is a UK trained GP who enjoys all aspects of general practice with particular interests in Sexual Health (including HIV and PrEP prescribing), Men's Health, Paediatrics, and Minor Injuries; he also inserts and removes Implanon and manages unanticipated pregnancies.

 With a focus on medical education, Nick regularly teaches Melbourne University medical students and is on the board of examiners for the Royal Australian College of General Practitioners.

 Nick trained in Manchester in the North of England and after completing training, worked as a cruise ship doctor before immigrating to Australia to live and work.